Résumé Barbara Flueckiger

 Since June 2011 research project "Film History Re-Mastered."
 This project investigates the changing perception of film history in the digital age and is funded by a grant from the Swiss National Science Foundation.
 Abstract and further information on the university's research database.

-2008-2011 research project AFRESA on the digitization of archival film, in collaboration with industrial partners and the University of Basel's Imaging and Media Lab, funded by the Swiss Innovation Promotion Agency CTI.
+2008 to 2011 research project AFRESA on the digitization of archival film, in collaboration with industrial partners and the University of Basel's Imaging and Media Lab, funded by the Swiss Innovation Promotion Agency CTI.

 Post-PhD thesis (habilitation) accepted at the Free University Berlin in June 2007.

-2004-2006 Research project on aesthetic and narrative aspects of computer generated visual effects in movies, funded by the Swiss National Science Foundation.
+2004 to 2006 Research project on aesthetic and narrative aspects of computer generated visual effects in movies, funded by the Swiss National Science Foundation.

 Visiting lecturer at the Filmakademie Baden-Wuerttemberg in Ludwigsburg (Germany), at the University St. Gallen, at the University of Zurich (Switzerland), at the Hochschule für Gestaltung und Kunst Zurich (Switzerland) and other academic institutions in both Germany and Switzerland.